Exploring off the beaten track Kyiv: A trip to the Aeroplane Museum

 Opening hours for the State Aviation Museum

-The State Aviation Museum is open Wednesday through Sunday (closed Monday and Tuesday) from 10am to 5pm (October to March) and 10am to 6pm (April to September).
+The State Aviation Museum in Kyiv is open Wednesday through Sunday (closed Monday and Tuesday) from 10am to 5pm (October to March) and 10am to 6pm (April to September).

 The entire museum is outdoors except for the engine room.
 This is fine on a warm, sunny day but I’d think twice about visiting in the rain or during Ukraine’s brutal winter months.